How the Guardian Right System Works

 Developers can take advantage of the APG structure by selling Guardian Rights, thereby maximising their profits and broadening their market reach.
 Lenders also benefit, as they can earn interest while actively supporting affordable housing initiatives that are in demand across Australia.

-For owners of vacant land, APG presents an innovative solution: landholders can grant development rights to guardians, who then build and occupy homes for an agreed period.
-This arrangement allows landholders to accumulate equity, which they can later use to repurchase the Guardian Right when the option matures, should they choose to do so.
+For owners of vacant land, APG presents an innovative opportunity/ solution: landholders can grant development rights to guardians, who then build and occupy homes for an agreed period.
+This arrangement allows landholders to accumulate equity, while providing the Guardian with a stake in the property game without holding a share of the title.

 The Guardian Right is particularly valuable for revitalising derelict, abandoned, or flood-affected properties.
 By allowing guardians to invest their effort in repairs and long-term occupancy without the burden of rent, properties that might otherwise remain unused can gain a renewed purpose, benefitting all parties involved.